himotoyoshi/carray/guides/users/00_getting_started.md

   having calculations account for them
 * [Views](06_views.md) — reshaping, transposing, and slicing without copying
 * [Broadcasting](07_broadcasting.md) — combining arrays of different shapes

-> These documents are drafts.
-Method names and behaviour shown here are taken
-> from a current development build of CArray 3.0.